nicholsbp/importTeamviewerDevices/README.md

 # importTeamviewerDevices
-This powershell script allows you to import devices into a corporate teamviewer account utilizing rest API.
-Usefull during mergers of teamviewer corporate accounts.
+This powershell script allows you to mass import devices into a teamviewer tenant utilizing rest API.
 Generate a compatible CSV using the teamviewer API.